d3giigii/encrypt-tool/README.md

-# Encrypt Tool
+# Encrypt Tool CLI

-A simple CLI tool for AES encryption and decryption using Python and OCB mode.
+This module provides a simple command-line interface for secure file encryption and decryption using AES-128 in OCB mode.
+Users can create text files, encrypt them with authenticated encryption, decrypt them with integrity verification, and clean up working files.

+All operations occur in a 'working/' directiory for isolated file handling.

 ## Installation